KostasValeckas/BarchelorThesisFiles/PypeIt/AT2017gfo/readme.md

-### These are the files that were used to produce the reduction of AT2017gfo X-shooter data with 'PypeIt' that is discussed in the thesis and the output obtained.
+### These are the files that were used to produce the reduction of AT2017gfo X-shooter data with 'PypeIt' that is discussed in the thesis, with the output obtained.

 ### The different directories are grouped by the different "PypeIt" commands / reduction stages.